retry51776/notes/psychlogy/README.md

 > > Conclusion is guidance for action.
 >
 > [**Personal Value**](#personal-value) `aka KPI for evaluation` are ways we evaluate the internal & external action & result.
-> > Rare to change because we develop personal value in early childhood.
+> > It is rare for individuals to change their personal values because these values are typically developed during early childhood.
 >
 > > The new personal value require compatibility with existing personal value & conclusion.